Sound Fountain

 Remington R-199-184

-In 1995 I wrote an article about Remington Records and called it "Obscure Adventure", indicating that for a long time hardly any fact was known to me and to many other collectors about the owner of the label, the way the recordings were produced and manufactured, and that only few details about just a few artists were available.
+In 1995 I wrote an article about Remington Records and called it "Obscure Adventure", indicating that for a long time hardly any fact was known to me and to many other collectors about the owner of the label, the way the recordings were produced and manufactured, and that only a few details about just a few artists were available.

 It is as if the artists concerned forgot about the Remington recordings they once made.
 And if they were still alive, they probably did not recall that they recorded for the label as this could be considered by some a false step in their careers, or they were not even aware of the fact that their performances were being released on a cheap American label.
 The information I read about Michèle Auclair at the time provided by Coupe d'Archet does not mention a single Remington recording.

+These people submitted valuable information.
 They are all listed on the previous page.

 It is not surprising that information is scarce.
-First of all the label existed only for eight years in the early days of the Lp era.
+First of all the label existed only for eight years in the early days of the LP era.
 Secondly: the quality was far from first rate.
 And thirdly many labels did not like the competition they got from Remington because the releases were low priced.
-Remington was ignored by the big labels, yet at the same time the other labels wanted to make life rather difficult for its owner, Don Gabor.
+Remington was ignored by the other big labels, yet at the same time the other labels wanted to make life rather difficult for its owner, Don Gabor.

 Robert Angus

 told me, that if somebody would ask the proprietors of a local record shop to stock, or at least to order more Remington titles, without exception they all refused.
-They already had been told by the salesmen of distributors of Victor and Columbia that they would lose their franchises for these big labels if they would continue to do business with Don Gabor.
+They already had been told by the sales representatives of the distributors of Victor and Columbia that

-This position may have strengthened Don Gabor in adopting less common ways of recruiting artists and acquiring taped performances: "He would take anything he could lay his hands on", David Diehl told me.
+This position may have strengthened Don Gabor in adopting less common ways of recruiting artists and acquiring taped performances: "He would take anything he could lay his hands on", discographer David Diehl told me.
 And that was certainly the case when the label was discontinued and Don Gabor released all sorts of music on his other budget labels.

 The label of the 1956 release with works by Ward and Stein says: HIFI by WEBSTER.
 The words Living Sound were of course deliberately chosen.